 Gameplay and Story Segregation: When running around the Blackbird, special care must be taken to not be noticed, or you'll be captured and thrown back to your cell.
 If you have Ayla in your party, she will be able to engage in battle, although she is the only one able to do so.
 This is in spite of your characters' ability to cast magic, or in Robo's case, use his inbuilt laser cannons.

-Game-Breaking Bug: not in any of the console version, but when played on a emulator.
+Game-Breaking Bug: Not on any of the console versions, but when played on a emulator.
 Infamously, ZSNES, the most common SNES emulator, would assign the default keys for L, R and A in such a way that it not register with the computer when pressed together, effectively trapping the player in the first few domes of 2030, unable to make progress.
 It's easily solvable, just reassign the keys appropriately, but, to this day, searching for this online yields a plethora of results...

 Game-Favored Gender: The ladies get the Prismatic Dress (all damage reduced to 1/3) and the Angel Tiara (Auto-Haste and total status immunity).
 In the DS, Lucca gets the Elemental Aegis, which makes her completely immune to magic.